 After graduating from college, the bicycle got a lot less use.
 In fact, I lent it to my cousin for four years when I moved to Fremont.
 He didn’t ride it very much.

 Then when I moved from California to Colorado in 2005, my friend Adam generously stored the bicycle in his garage until 2013.
 In 2006 I rode it in the Giro di Peninsula metric century ride, trying to keep up with my friend Peggy who was riding a time-trial bike set up for triathlons.
 That was its most epic ride, and I was very proud of that effort at the time.
-Never mind later rides, such as riding a whole self-supported double century on a 44-lb., one-speed Huffy cruiser bike, make that organized 60-miler seem easier than walking out with a cake from a bakery.
+Never mind later rides, such as riding a whole self-supported double century on a 44-lb., one-speed Huffy cruiser bike, make that organized 59-miler on this 33-lb.
+MTB seem easier than walking out with a cake from a bakery.

 I think Adam rode the bike a few times and even pondered riding the Low Key Hill Climb series on it.
 But In 2013, I took it back to my parents’ house in Stockton, where I stored it in case I’d need eco-friendly transportation during a visit.
 My dad even said he would try to learn how to ride it.
 Unfortunately, I did not successfully teach him how to ride a bicycle later that year in Fort Collins.